mareksuscak/flatten-deep-js/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its MIT license.
+By contributing, you agree that your contributions will be licensed under MIT license.